Subconvexity for $GL(3)\times GL(2)$ twists (with an appendix by Will Sawin): Introduction

 which converges absolutely for $\Re(s)>1$.
-This series extends to a entire function and satisfies functional equation of the Reimman type and has arithmetic conductor $p^6$.
-Consequently, the Phragmen-Lindelof principle yeilds the convexity bound The Lindelöf hypothesis asserts that the exponent $3/2+\epsilon$ can be replaced any positive number.
-In this paper we prove the following subconvex bound \begin{theorem} Let $\pi$ be a $SL(3,\mathbb{Z})$ Hecke Maass-cusp form, $f$ a $SL(2,\mathbb{Z})$ holomorphic Hecke cusp form or Hecke Maass-cusp form and $\chi$ be any non-trivial character $\bmod \,p$, then
+The series extends to an entire function and satisfies a functional equation of the Riemann type and has arithmetic conductor $p^6$ (see \cite{booker}, Lemma 3.8 and Theorem 3.9).
+Consequently, the Phragmen-Lindel\"{o}f principle yields the convexity bound The Lindel\"{o}f hypothesis asserts that the exponent $3/2+\epsilon$ can be replaced by any positive number.
+But even breaking the convexity barrier is hard and has remained open so far.
+In this paper we prove the following subconvex bound. \begin{theorem} Let $\pi$ be a $SL(3,\mathbb{Z})$ Hecke-Maass cusp form, $f$ be a $SL(2,\mathbb{Z})$ holomorphic Hecke cusp form or Hecke-Maass cusp form and $\chi$ be any non-trivial character $\bmod \,p$, then

-\end{theorem} \\ Note that one has and where are the coefficients of the minimal Eisenstien series for $SL(3,\mathbb{Z})$.
-These are analogous to \eqref{rank} when $f=E(z,1/2)$ or when $\pi$ is the minimal Eisenstien series for $SL(3,\mathbb{Z})$.
-In fact, our proof goes through for these variation of $L$-functions as well.
-This is because in our proof for \eqref{rank}, using functional equation, we essentially reduce the problem to estimating individual dyadic sums (see \eqref{dyd}) for $r$ fixed.
-Hence by the multiplicavity of $\chi$ our proof adapts well for \eqref{twist1} and \eqref{twist2}.
-All we need is the fact that \eqref{twist1} and \eqref{twist2} satisfies functional equation with arithmetic conductor $p^6$ and the correspoding Voronoi Summation formulas for $d(n)$ and $d_3(n)$.
-Hence we also obtain the following, the first of which is an improvement over the subconvex bound obtained in \cite{munshi9} : \begin{theorem} Let $\pi$ be a $SL(3,\mathbb{Z})$ Hecke Maass-cusp form and $\chi$ be any non-trivial character $\mod p$, then
+\end{theorem} We note that Lin-Michel-Sawin \cite{lin} generalised Theorem \ref{thm} by replacing $\chi$ by a generic \textit{trace function}. \\ Note that one has and where are the coefficients of the minimal Eisenstein series for $SL(3,\mathbb{Z})$.
+These are same as \eqref{rank} when $f=E(z,1/2)$ or when $\pi$ is the minimal Eisenstein series for $SL(3,\mathbb{Z})$.
+In fact, our proof goes through for these variations of $L$-functions as well.
+All we need is the fact that \eqref{twist1} and \eqref{twist2} satisfies a functional equation with arithmetic conductor $p^6$ and the corresponding Voronoi summation formulas for $d(n)$ and $d_3(n)$.
+Hence, we also obtain the following, which is an improvement over the subconvex bound obtained in Holowinsky-Nelson \cite{nelson} and in \cite{munshi9} : \begin{theorem} Let $\pi$ be a $SL(3,\mathbb{Z})$ Hecke-Maass cusp form and $\chi$ be any non-trivial character $\bmod\,p$, then